Welcome to Service Dog Laws Wyoming

 - Or whether it has to do with air travel

 The ADA, the FHA, and the ACAA all have different definitions.

 In other words and as an example, an emotional support dog (which we will get into) that is permitted into a residential tenancy situation as an assistance dog, may still not qualify as a service dog under ADA laws, and so may still be excluded from going to a restaurant or another public place.

-The ADA governs service animals and their users when it comes to public access situations.
+The ADA is most well-known for governing service animals and their users when it comes to public access situations.

 The ADA definition of a service animal is:

 - It must be a dog, and it can be any breed of dog

 - The dog must be individually trained to perform tasks or do work for someone who is living with a disability

 - The work or tasks that the dog does must relate directly to a specific person’s disability

 It’s important to note that emotional support animals, companion animals, therapy animals, and comfort animals are not considered service dogs under the ADA definition, so they are not automatically permitted access to public places.